jwplayer/jwplayer/README.md

 ## Software License
-The use of the JW Player Open Source edition is governed by a [Creative Commons license](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+The use of this library is governed by a [Creative Commons license](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 You can use, modify, copy, and distribute this edition as long as it’s for non-commercial use, you provide attribution, and share under a similar license. http://www.jwplayer.com/license/